icecube/icetray-public/docs/info/quickstart.rst

 If you're not using a CVMFS toolset on a cluster, sync the test-data to your local test-data directory ($I3_TESTDATA)::

- make rsync
+ $ make rsync

 This will download >1GB of data used by testing and example scripts.
-If you already have them, this command will simply make sure you copy of test-data is up to date.
+If you already have them, this command will simply make sure your copy of test-data is up to date.

 Using the software
 ------------------

 Once compiled, you can explore some of the provided example scripts.
-Each project typically has several example This is a simple tour.
+Each project typically has several examples.
+This is a simple tour.

 Loading the environment
 ^^^^^^^^^^^^^^^^^^^^^^^